- Monitor your Program Evaluation (Degree Audit) online to make sure all graduation requirements are met.

 - Watch for an email from Financial Aid.
 All graduating students who have borrowed Federal Direct Loans are required to complete Direct Loan Exit Counseling.

-- Learn about resources available to students and alumni in the Career Center.
+- Learn about resources available to students and alumni in the Center for Career and Professional Development.

 - Sign the class banner at Grad Finale.
 The class banner is displayed at Homecoming and Commencement.